Part 1 of this two-part series explores

 In this two-part series, we teach interventionists about the changes in US laws that affect students as they age out of childhood.
 We explain the needs and strategies for working with resistant (or self-protective) social emotional learners.
 We also teach and model how to help all teens embrace their own metacognitive learning to guide creation of their self-management and public relations campaigns with the following two courses:

 Part 1: How Can We Help Teens When They Want Us to Go Away?

 Part 2: Choosing Social Strategies to Take Charge of One’s Thoughts, Feelings, and Actions

 - List at least four stages in the Levels of Independence that are needed to manage oneself in late adolescence and young adulthood.

-- Describe three or more behavioral and learning characteristics of individuals who are Resistant/Self-Protective Social Communicators.
+- Describe three or more characteristics of individuals who are seen as resistant/self-protective social communicators.